Should we appoint a Continuity Planning Lead for our department?

 To understand how the campus will respond following a disaster, please read Things to Know as You Plan.
 This page can be found using the HandyLinks drop-down box on the right side of the planning tool.
-If you feel that any information is missing or incomplete, contact the university’s dedicated continuity planner using the Contact Us page.
+If you feel that any information is missing or incomplete, contact the Office of Emergency Management using the Contact Us page.

 Processes are the steps needed to accomplish a function.
 For example, the function “provide meals for residents of university housing” is accomplished through the processes of “food buying, food storage, cooking, serving, and cleanup.”
 We focus on major functions because processes are too specific and detailed for our level of planning.

 How can we craft a plan to handle unknown circumstances?

 The methodology that we employ for continuity planning avoids discussion of particular causal events that could interrupt our mission.
 All such causal events (hurricane, fire, pandemic, loss of IT services, etc.) will affect our functioning in similar ways; they will temporarily prevent us from using some of the resources to which we have become accustomed.

 space (our classrooms, labs and offices)

 equipment (computers, networks, other equipment)

 information (libraries, data)